kdgutier/esrnn_torch/README.md

 ```

 ## Usage Example
-Make sure on use of the model that the dataframes to fit satisfy being **balannced**,
+Make sure on use of the model that the dataframes to fit satisfy being **balanced**,
 and there are **no zeros** at the beginning of the series, there are  **no negative values**, since that
 has bad interactions with the multiplicative model.